abgulati/Privion/README.md

 ### Here's a list detailing Privion's feature-set as it stands today:

 1. Advanced RAG Capabilities:
-    - Detailed Citiations: LLM responses seamlessly incorporate citations & links to specific document pages complete with a document browser comprising all relevant documents for instant cross-referencing
+    - Detailed Citations: LLM responses seamlessly incorporate citations & links to specific document pages complete with a document browser comprising all relevant documents for instant cross-referencing
-    - Semantic + Lexical Searching: Combining the strengths of intent and keywood-based search techniques
+    - Semantic + Lexical Searching: Combining the strengths of intent and keyword-based search techniques
     - GraphRAG: Fully local, entirely offline custom GraphRAG system heavily leveraging Gemma2-2B to derive deep insights from data pools and provide thorough data analysis capabilities
     - Dynamic RAG: Autonomous selection of best RAG technique to respond to a given user query
     - Re-ranking: Heavily leverages re-ranking to filter out the best search results for RAG responses
     - Cutting-Edge Embedding & Re-ranker Models: Easily swap to the latest and greatest open-source Embedding and Re-ranking models by simply specifying the HuggingFace model IDs
-    - Advanced, Offline OCR: Full support for Kosmos-2.5 and Docling Standard & VLM OCR pipelines for high-accuracy offline & fully-local data-extraction from documents
+    - Advanced, Offline OCR: Full support for Kosmos-2.5 and Docling Standard & VLM OCR pipelines for high-accuracy offline & fully local data-extraction from documents
-    - Knowledge Domains: Easily create and switch between knowledge-domains to seperate data with any level of granularityd esired
+    - Knowledge Domains: Easily create and switch between knowledge-domains to separate data with any level of granularity desired
-    - Any Document Format: Upload files in any virtually any format
+    - Any Document Format: Upload files in virtually any format
     - Bulk Uploads: Upload multiple files and entire folders in one go
     - Google Drive Integration: Easily connect and sync your GDrive files